 All products featured on Architectural Digest are independently selected by our editors.
-However, when you buy something through our retail links, we may earn an affiliate commission.
+However, we may receive compensation from retailers and/or from purchases of products through these links.

 The couple—who share two cats and a dog—didn’t really have a brief.
 What they did have were complaints (about the house, not each other): The home lacked feeling, the furniture was mismatched, and the surfaces were too few to give their beloved travel souvenirs pride of place.
 “We imagined the home to be like a well-designed hotel lobby with lots of little spaces for lounging,” shares Shasta.
 “But other than that, we didn’t have many expectations.”
 For Nick, objects from the couple’s voyages served as the point of departure.
 “There are ways you can travel without going anywhere at all, or at least that was the hypothesis we had for the design,” he reveals.